PayalSharma10603/Portfolio-Payal/README.md

 # Portfolio-Payal

-This portfolio shows my introduction, skills, education, and projects.
+This portfolio shows my introduction, skills, education and projects.